sonatype-nexus-community/nexus-blobstore-google-cloud/design/datastore_for_blobstore_metadata.md

 ```

 The Object Storage backed blobstore implementations (S3, this plugin, and Azure) have borrowed the same implementation,
-simply replacing the read/write from disk with an appropriate HTTP operation from the Object Storage.
+simply replacing the read/write from disk with an appropriate HTTP operation to/from the Object Storage.

 Pros to Metrics File approach?